alefore/edge/README.md

     file formats (Markdown, diff/patch).

+## 2. Getting started

-## 2. Running Edge
+### 2.1.
+Running Edge

+By default, Edge will create a buffer running a nested shell.
 If you run Edge on a file, it will open it and display it:

+    $ edge README.md

+You can see the documentation for command line arguments if you run Edge with `--help`:

-    $ edge README.txt
+    $ edge --help

 ### 2.1.
 Example commands

-Example commands:
+The following are a few example commands:

+*  `?` Shows you the sequences/commands in the current buffer.

-* "aq" - Quit (short for "Advanced > Quit").
+* `aq` - Quit (short for "Advanced > Quit").
+At the beginning of the execution of Edge, Ctrl+c will also quit (until the moment when you start editing any buffer).

-* "?" - Shows help.
+* `?` - Shows help.

-* "i" - Insert (type to the buffer), until Escape is pressed.
+* `i` - Insert (type to the buffer), until Escape is pressed.
 See section 4.1.

+* `d\n` - Delete the current character.

-* "d5\n" - Delete 5 characters.
+  * `d5\n` - Delete 5 characters.
 Delete is covered in section 4.2.

-* "de\n" - Delete until the end of line (Delete; Line).
+  * `de\n` - Delete until the end of line (Delete; Line).
 Section 6.1 explains the Line modifier (and other structure modifiers).

-* "dwj\n" - Delete until the end of the word (Word; from beginning to end).
+  * `dwj\n` - Delete until the end of the word (Word; from beginning to end).
     The word modifier is covered in section 6.1.

+  * `d5wj\n` - Delete five words (starting at the current position).

-* "p" - Paste the previously deleted sequence.
+* `p` - Paste the previously deleted sequence.
 See section 4.3.

-* "u" - Undo the last command.
+* `u` - Undo the last command.
 See section 4.4.

-* "af make\n" - Open a new buffer with the output of a given command. "af" is short for "Advanced > Fork" and is covered in section 5.3.
+* `af make\n` - Open a new buffer with the output of a given command. `af` is short for "Advanced > Fork" and is covered in section 5.3.

-* "ar" - Reload the current buffer.
+* `ar` - Reload the current buffer.
 See section 5.2.

-* "al" - Shows the list of buffers currently open.
+* `al` - Shows the list of buffers currently open.
 See section 5.1.

-* "a." - Show the list of files in the current directory.
+* `a.` - Show the list of files in the current directory.
 See section 5.5.

-* "+" - Creates a new cursor (at the same position as the current one).
+* `+` - Creates a new cursor (at the same position as the current one).
 See section 8.1.

-* "_" - Toggles whether all cursors apply transformations (or just the current one).
+* `_` - Toggles whether all cursors apply transformations (or just the current one).
 See section 8.3.